yohask/simplelibrary-odin.project/README.md

 ## Conclusion

-The "Simple Library" project is a user-friendly web app for managing your book collection.
-This documentation provides an overview of its structure, styling, and functionality.
+The "Simple Library" project is a user-friendly web app for managing your book collection